Affine flag varieties and quantum symmetric pairs: The organization

 In Chapter~\ref{chap:Kc:ji}, we formulate the main results for the stabilizations of the remaining 3 families of Schur algebras of types $\ji, \ij, \ii$, following the blueprints in Chapter~\ref{chap:Kc}.
 Moreover, we establish interrelations among all the stabilization algebras $\Kc_n$, $\Kcij$, $\Kcij$, and $\Kcii$ of types $\jj, \ji, \ij, \ii$, and among their stably canonical bases.

 Notation: $\mbb N =\{0, 1, 2, \ldots\}$.

 {\bf Acknowledgement.} We thank Huanchen Bao, Jie Du and Xuhua He for helpful discussions.
 We thank the following institutions whose support and hospitality help to facilitate the progress and completion of this project: East China Normal University (Shanghai), Institute of Mathematics, Academia Sinica (Taipei), University of Virginia.
-ZF is partially supported by the Fundamental Research Funds for the central universities (grant No. GK2110260131), and by the NSF of China (grant No. 11671108).
-LL is partially supported by the Science and Technology Commission of Shanghai Municipality (grant No. 13dz2260400) and the NSF of China (grant No. 11671139).
-WW is partially supported by the NSF grant DMS-1405131 and DMS-1702254.
+The last author is partially supported by the NSF grant DMS-1405131.